 Crunchy and salty peanuts.
 Spicy roasted chickpeas (optional).
 Fresh, zesty cilantro.
 We’re having a flavor party and you’re all invited!!! 🎉 🎉 🎉

-If you make this recipe, I want to know what you think!
-Snap it, or put it on your Instagram story, or Instagram it.
-Or wherever the hell it is people are sharing these days. 🙆Print
+When you make this recipe, I want to know what you think!
+Snap it, or put it on your Instagram story, or just Instagram it.
+I wanna share it on our stories!Print

 Sweet Potato Noodles